Aftaab25/TaskIt/README.md

 # TaskIt
-A simple TODO List app for task analysis
+A simple Web based Task Tracker for task analysis